 Here’s a post all about what you need to get started as a freelance writer.
 Want a step-by-step course that teaches you how to make your first $1000 as a freelance writer?
 Take a look at the Write Your Way to 1K online course.
 This one comes with a ton of bonuses, including pitch templates to land your first few clients, a personalised review of one of your pitches, and a private Facebook group to get support and feedback.

 Blogging is not the easy-peasy way to earn money that some people would have you believe.
 However it is very doable if you have decent writing skills and a willingness to learn the relatively simple technology needed.
 It now takes about 10 minutes, and a very low investment, to set up your own blog on WordPress, and start monetising it with tactics such as affiliate marketing, advertising or sponsored posts.

-The very best resource I’ve found for new bloggers needing training in content creation is this Blog Writer’s Bootcamp.
-You might also want to check out the Grow Your Blog Course for tips on the practical side of blogging, like getting traffic and subscribers, and monetising your blog.
+The very best resource I’ve found for new bloggers needing training in content creation is the Grow Your Blog Course.
 And don’t forget you can get the super high-value Busy Bloggers Success Kit half-price when you sign up for The Savvy Solopreneur newsletter.